AI Doesn't Thrive in Ambiguity

 Backend Systems Are Where AI Delivers the Most Value

 Much of the AI discussion focuses on front-end generation.
-In practice, the highest leverage is often in backend systems:
+In practice, the highest leverage is often in backend systems:- Admin interfaces

 - Data pipelines